hugoquene/tempo/README.md

 # tempo

-speech tempo measurement in Praat
+Brief description: script for measuring speech tempo in Praat.

-This is a modified version of the script named Praat Script Syllable Nuclei Copyright (C) 2008  Nivja de Jong and Ton Wempe
+This is a modified version of the script named "Praat Script [for] Syllable Nuclei",

-The script only works with Praat software (www.praat.org).
+Copyright (C) 2008  Nivja de Jong and Ton Wempe.

+The script was originally reported in:

+De Jong, N.H. & Wempe, T. (2009).
+Praat script to detect syllable nuclei and measure speech rate automatically.
+Behavior Research Methods volume 41, pages 385–390.

+The script creates an intensity contour of a speech fragment, and then looks for peaks in the intensity contour, which presumably coincide with nuclei of syllables in the speech sound.
+Tempo is then expressed as the number of syllables per second (syll/s) or as the "average syllable duration" (ASD, s/syll).

-This version has been modified by Hugo Quené (h.quene@uu.nl) in several ways:
+The version in this repository has been modified by Hugo Quené (h.quene@uu.nl) in several ways:
 - 2010: arguments are pre-set within the script
 - 2010: script does not loop over all files in directory, only applies on interactively selected Sound
 - 2010: several changes in audio measurements
 - 2022: does not only work on entire file but also reports tempo for each interval of interval tier of associated TextGrid

+The script requires Praat (www.praat.org) to run.

-Sample of output:
+## Sample of output:

-This was produced using intervals on tier 1 (which were created by choosing _Sound: To Textgrid (silences)..._ with default settings, which however are not optimal for this audio recording):
+This output was produced using intervals on tier 1 (which were created by choosing _Sound: To Textgrid (silences)..._ with default settings, which however are not optimal for this audio recording):
 ```
 # for entire Sound:
 # sound, textgrid, nsyll (syll), dur (s), tempo (syll/s), ASD (s/syll)